Trevor Shular, Artistic Director and Co-Founder of Barvinok

 Trevor’s dance career includes over 25 years of stage experience with Tryzub Ukrainian Dance Society, Volya Ukrainian Dance Ensemble, and Suzirya Ukrainian Dance Theatre.
 As a performing artist he has had the opportunity with these ensembles to have toured with production shows performances across Canada, USA and twice to Australia.

 Outside of the dance studio, Trevor devotes his time volunteering on several Ukrainian boards of directors.
-Currently serving on the AUDA, SAUDF, Barvinok Ukrainian Dance Society and the Suzirya Ukrainian Dance Theatre boards of Directors.
+Currently serving on the AUDA, SAUDF, Barvinok Ukrainian Dance Society, Suzirya Ukrainian Dance Theatre and the Calgary Ukrainian Festival.

 Katrina began her dancing career at the age of 3.
 She was born and raised in Calgary and has trained in Ukrainian, ballet (Grade 8 RAD), modern, jazz, and hip hop.
 She is an alumnus of the Barvinok Ukrainian Dance Society and has been an instructor with the school since 2012.
 Katrina joined Suzirya Ukrainian Dance Theatre as a member in 2008.
 She has had the opportunity to perform internationally in Ukraine, Spain and the United States, as well as across Canada with both the company and the Barvinok school.
 A few highlights of Katrina’s dancing career in Barvinok and Suzirya include: performing in various shows throughout Ukraine as part of Barvinok’s 20th Anniversary Tour (2010) as well as completing various regional workshops, completing shows throughout Eastern Canada in Kateryna (2010), touring Western Canada with Spirit of the Seasons (2012-2013), performing at the Calella Grand Festival “Alegria” in Spain (2014), performing Hopak at the Bloor Street Festival in Toronto (2011, 2014), and performing at the House of Ukraine San Diego Ukrainian Festival (2015).